 Up All Night — for All the Wrong Reasons?

-Sleep disturbances like insomnia are a frustrating byproduct of ADHD.
+Sleep disturbances are a frustrating byproduct of ADHD.
 When a buzzing mind or persistent worry won’t let you rest, try these strategies.

 Many adults with attention deficit disorder (ADHD) complain of restless nights and exhausted mornings.
 Sometimes, ADHD medications cause adverse reactions, other times a turbo-speed brain keeps you up.
 Just as there is no one reason for ADHD-related sleep disturbances, there is no one solution that works for everyone.
 Here are a handful of options to address ADHD sleep problems from ADDitude’s experts…